Image

 What Can Lead to Child Pornography Charges in Mexico, MO?

-While there might be prevalent stereotypes, child pornography charges come about in all walks of life throughout the Mexico, MO area.
-Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years of age as a participant or portrayed observer of the material.
+While there might be prevalent stereotypes, child pornography charges come up in all walks of life throughout the Mexico, MO area.
+Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years old as a participant or portrayed observer of the material.

-According to RSMo § 573.037, a person commits the offense of child pornography if they knowingly or recklessly possess any child pornography featuring a minor less than 18 years of age or obscene material portraying what seems to be a minor below 18 years old.
+As per RSMo § 573.037, a person commits the offense of child pornography if they knowingly or recklessly possess any child pornography of a minor below 18 years old or obscene material portraying what seems to be a minor under 18 years of age.

-A few specific instances of child pornography charges in the Mexico, MO area are:
+A few specific instances of child pornography charges in Mexico and across the state of Missouri are:

 • Possessing Child Pornography: Having child pornography in your possession, regardless of the quantity or form – digital, physical, etc.